confluentinc/kafka-connect-elasticsearch/docs/index.rst

    configuration_options
    changelog

-To see a working example of the Confluent Elasticsearch Connector, check out our :ref:`Confluent Platform demo<cp-demo>`.
-The demo shows users how to deploy a Kafka streaming ETL, including Elasticsearch, using KSQL for stream processing.
+To see a working example of the Confluent Elasticsearch Connector, check out :ref:`Confluent Platform demo<cp-demo>`.
+The demo shows you how to deploy a Kafka streaming ETL, including Elasticsearch, using KSQL for stream processing.